Hi, my name is Wendy and this is my blog. Read on to learn more about me and why this blog has been such a great labor of love.

 Then, I had two beautiful children who, to this day, are the most important accomplishment and contribution to this world that I have made.
 I am so grateful every day that they are in my life and I can not imagine it without them.

 Since then, both my mother and father have passed away.
-These teachings enabled me to understand their deaths and their transition in a way that I would never have thought possible.
-It was a Rite of Passage that we in this society are afraid of, but I assure you, it is beautiful and comforting to witness and assist in the crossing over of your loved one.
+These teachings enabled me to understand their deaths and their transitions in a way that I would never have thought possible.
+It was a Rite of Passage that we in this society are afraid of, but I assure you, it is beautiful and comforting to witness and assist in the crossing over of your loved ones.

 So, it is confusing, I know.
-How would it evolve that I would start a website about women over fifty after talking about death.
+How could it evolve that I would start a website about women over fifty after talking about death.
 Well, Energetic Medicine is not just about dying.
 It is about living.
 And not just living an every day existence.
 It is about connecting to your purpose in being born.
 It is about assisting you in finding your passion.
-It is about finding your Destiny, and not allowing Fate to just carry you along without being awake to the journey you are on.It is about having gratitude and reverence for everything on this planet and all the gifts that there are for us while we are alive.
+It is about finding your Destiny, and not allowing Fate to just carry you along without being awoken to your journey.It is about having gratitude and reverence for everything on this planet and all the gifts that there are for us while we are alive.

 Where are the heroines?
 Who can we look up to as a role model for embracing their age and their contribution to their own world and ours?
 You can look to the pages of my website to find these women.
-To find the women who younger women will look up to so that ageing will not be something to be afraid of.
+To find the women who younger women will look up to so that aging will not be something to be afraid of.

 Every day that you are alive is another opportunity to create.
 It is another opportunity to realize your dreams, and your true purpose for living.
 It is another opportunity to do something you always wished you had done, but never had the chance.
-In fearing ageing and old age, people are not embracing life.
+In fearing aging and old age, people are not embracing life.
 Life, beauty, and fashion have always been my passion.
 I feel like I am being called to awaken every woman to the realization that she is full of wondrous beauty every day she is alive.
 It is hard, I know personally, but the media must be ignored.
 We must start our own movement to embrace every age and to create beauty whether one is 10 or 90.

-My mission: To help every woman feel her inner and outer beauty no matter what age.
+My mission: To help every woman feel her inner and outer beauty no matter what her age.
 To help every woman shine until the moment she takes her last breath.